 3:1 You foolish Galatians, who has bewitched you, before whose eyes Jesus Christ was publicly portrayed as crucified?

 3:2 This is the only thing I want to find out from you: did you receive the Spirit by the works of the Law, or by hearing with faith?
 3:3 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?
 3:4 Did you suffer so many things in vain—if indeed it was in vain?

-After recounting two historical incidents in chapter 2, concluding that chapter with his speech at Antioch, in 3:1 Paul now turns to speak directly to the Galatians.
+After recounting two historical incidents in chapter 2, concluding that chapter with his speech at Antioch, Paul now turns to address the Galatians directly.

 5:2-4 explains the error in clear language: